 High voltage waveforms for voltages as typically used by x-ray machines have been generated, for a time duration of between 200 μs and a few seconds in order to check the linearity of the selected invasive dividers.
 High voltage measurements have been performed at DC, AC and at switching impulse in order to validate that the voltage dividers are fast enough to measure possible transients at 200 μs.
 This gives input into calculating invasive divider correction factors for the waveforms.

-A set-up composed of a fast X-ray generator, Ross dividers, and KVp meters has been set-up.
-The objective is to compare different measurements technics (invasive and non-invasive methods) and to study the behaviours of non-invasive technics by studying the influence quantities and to elaborate a guideline for the uncertainty calculations.
+A set-up composed of a fast X-ray generator, Ross dividers, and KVp meters has been built.
+The objective is to compare different measurement techniques (invasive and non-invasive methods) and to study the behaviours of non-invasive techniques by studying the influence quantities and to elaborate a guideline for the uncertainty calculations.
+Measurements have been conducted on a HV generator, with the developed reference measurement equipment, the internal kV meter and current sensor.

 To provide a substantial contribution to TC38 and TC42 work (via task-force D1.60).
 This will contribute to the development of measurement techniques relating to transmitted over voltages in terms of VFTO, thereby supporting the pre‑normative CIGRE working group D1.60 (Traceable measurement techniques for very fast transients), which in turn will report it to TC42.
 The project will deliver calibration procedures and CMC entries for VFTO to 100 kV, 10 ns, with a target uncertainty of 1 %.

 To provide a substantial contribution to TC42 work (via task-force D1.63).
-This will be achieved by contributing to the revision of IEC 60060 series (High‑voltage test techniques), IEC TC42 MT17, and thereby supporting the pre‑normative CIGRE working group D1.63 (Partial discharge measurements).
+This will be achieved by contributing to the revision of IEC 60060 series (High‑voltage test techniques), IEC TC42, MT17 and MT23, and thereby supporting the pre‑normative CIGRE working group D1.63 (Partial discharge measurements).
 The project will deliver a calibration procedure and CMCs will be updated to include low‑level PD down to 0.1 pC with a target uncertainty of 0.01 pC.

 This project’s work on PD measurement techniques will lead to new calibration services for the most sensitive PD measuring instruments.
 It will provide a significant understanding of PD phenomena in HVDC systems.
 Results will be directly inputted to the relevant standardisation committee (IEC TC42).
 Improvement of PD measurements under d.c. stress will ensure a better service continuity for d.c. transmission and distribution grids using cable systems.
 Moreover, a reduction of the risk of eventual explosion or blackouts due to a short‑circuit fault is expected, because incipient PD pulses caused by small defects will be detected, thus preventing insulation failures.

 We expect that according to the project plan, the new calibration procedures for level PD down to 0.1 pC will be introduced by four partners, and respective CMCs submitted for EURAMET review.
-The target measurement uncertainty of 0.01 pC have already been reached.
+The target measurement uncertainty of 0.01 pC has already been reached.
 The experience will be shared within IEC TC42, and it will have influence onto the next revision of IEC 60270.
-The experience on PD under d.c. voltage stress will be discussed within the CIGRE working group D1.63, and is expected to contribute to the writing of a technical brochure.
-The results will further be presented to IEC TC42 for input to standardisation.

 To work closely with the European and International Standards Developing Organisations, and the users of the Standards they develop, to ensure that the outputs of the project are aligned with their needs, communicated quickly to those developing the standards, and in a form that can be incorporated into standards at the earliest opportunity.